juanmanuelramallo/blog/_posts/2020-05-04-use-constants-to-write-the-semver-of-your-gems.md

 layout: post
 title:  "Use constants to specify the version of your gem"
 categories: why-not
-tags: [ruby, gems]
+tags: [why-not, ruby, gems]
 ---

-When developing gems or external libraries we frequently use semantic versioning as a string.
+When developing gems or external libraries we frequently write the semantic versioning as a string.
 <!--more-->

 ```ruby